 One thing about me?
-I love love love a BLT.
-And obviously, the main component of a BLT is bacon, so when I went plant-based I needed to find a good alternative to.
+I LOVE LOVE LOVE a BLT.
+And obviously, the main component of a BLT is bacon, so when I went plant-based, I needed to find a good alternative to.
 Cue this vegan tofu bacon recipe that’s actually tasty and also happens to be actually healthy.

 - The mixture of sweet, smoky flavor is the perfect balance for this vegan bacon

-- Unlike real bacon, this veggie bacon uses olive oil, which is an unsaturated, aka heart healthy, fat!
-We also use way less fat than what’s in real bacon
+- Unlike real bacon, this veggie bacon uses olive oil, which is an unsaturated, aka heart-healthy, fat!
+We also use way less fat than what’s in real bacon.

 This veggie bacon comes together with just a few simple ingredients for the marinade and sliced tofu!